We are volunteers & citizens of this great town of Lander, Wyoming.

-RaJean Strube Fossen, second term ending December 2020 (Director/Former Chair)
+RaJean Strube Fossen, second term ending December 2020 (Secretary/Former Chair)

 RaJean is a Fremont County native graduating from Riverton High School.
 She obtained a BS in Civil Engineering from MSU in Bozeman MT and is a registered Professional Engineer.
 She worked for the federal government until moving back to Lander in 1994 to be the co-owner/operator of Strube Construction where she developed and constructed the Indian Lookout Subdivision.
 From 2010-2014, she administered and worked for federal grant programs that educated youth-at-risk in the building and energy trades for BOCES and CWC.
 RaJean is the co-founder of the Lander Children’s Museum and served on that board for 13 years.
 She has also acted or chaired many other boards including the Lander Planning Commission and the Tiger Joint Powers Board which created the Lander Downtown Business Park.
 She is currently the Assistant to the Mayor for the City of Lander, utilizing both her engineering/development and community participation experiences.
 RaJean believes that there is no greater reward than investing in her community and is proud to serve the LCF as a continuing part of her investments in Lander.